Tutorial: How to Search a Crawl/Bulk job using DQL

 Field names for custom collections

 Because custom crawl collections are user defined, there is no ontology against which DQL can validate field names.
-This means that DQL may return empty results if the wrong field name or a field name with a type is used in the DQL query.
+This means that DQL may return empty results (as opposed to field validation errors) if the wrong field name or a field name with a type is used in the DQL query.

 site